louis-e/NANO-SAT-01/README.md

 ### How to use the satellite
 *When your'e finished building the satellite, follow this steps:*<br>
 Firstly, connect the Arduino via USB with your computer.
 Make sure you disconnect the two power supply wires at the pins GND and VIN before you connect the Arduino with your computer!
-Then you probably have to install the Arduino Nano 33 Iot Board in the Arduino IDE (Follow this [guide](https://www.arduino.cc/en/Guide/NANO33IoT#toc2)).
+Then you probably have to install the Arduino Nano 33 Iot Board in the Arduino IDE first (Follow this [guide](https://www.arduino.cc/en/Guide/NANO33IoT#toc2)).
 Change the Board under Tools->Board and then choose the right COM Port.
 After that, change in the Arduino IDE in line 12 and 13 the two values of the variables "SECRET_SSID" and "SECRET_PASS".
 The SSID is the name of your wifi network, and the PASS is the password of your wifi network.
 The satellite can now establish a connection to the terminal.
-Now you can uploud the sketch and after that disconnect the USB cable.
+Now you can uploud the sketch and after that, disconnect the USB cable.
 Now you can connect the two power supply wires to the pins GND and VIN.
 There should light up an onboard led and the beeper should make a short *beep*.
 Wait ~20 seconds until it beeps again.
 Then the arduino is connected to your wifi network.

 Now you can open the terminal.
-It asks you about the ip address of the satellite.
-You should find the ip address in the online panel of your router.
+It asks you for the ip address of the satellite.
+You should find the ip address in the online dashboard panel of your router.
 Enter the ip address and press enter.
 It now should display a welcome message.
 If it doesn't work, feel free to open an issue in this repository.
 Write "help" to see a list of all commands.

 ### Circuit Diagram
 Here's my circuit diagram of the satellite.
-I drawed it on my own, so it should be easy to understand.
+I drew it on my own in a not-professional-way, so it should be easy to understand. :)
 ![Satellite Circuit Diagram](https://github.com/louis-e/NANO-SAT-01/blob/master/img/schematic.png)